lorta04/zentry-challenge/bacefook/readme.md

 On startup, this service also acts as a replayer for processing events stored in MongoDB for analytical purposes.
 It retrieves all events from MongoDB in batches of 100,000 records and saves them to disk to prevent memory exhaustion.
 It then uses these on-disk event chunks to feed the relationship graph and generate snapshot files for every 5 seconds of the records' creation times.

 This process is intended to always be up-to-date with MongoDB's state.
-However, due to time constraints, it currently only syncs with the database on startup.
+However, due to time constraint, it currently only syncs with the database on startup.

+> Note: The responses for `GET /analytics/network`, `GET /users/{name}/top-friends`, `GET /users/{name}/friends`, and `GET /meta/users` are served **directly from the latest user state in MongoDB**, not from the snapshot files generated during event replay.

 From observation, it appears that this service is capable of retrieving and ingesting around 100k records per second.